 Water line leaks and breaks are common due to a frozen garden hose.
 Cover irrigation systems and disconnect hoses to protect your home from freeze ups.
 Clear lines of standing water and turn off any outside water prior to winter settling in.

 No one wants to wake up on a chilly morning to a cold shower!
 Make sure that your water heater is serviced and that you keep the area as warm as possible.
 Beef up your insulation and add caulking to windows to minimize cold drafts.
 Whether you find no hot water, a low flow or no flow at all, a plumber can help find a solution and get you back to those toasty showers in no time.

 While temperature does not directly cause your drain to become clogged, the holiday season appears to increase the likelihood of your system getting plugged up.
 With the large holiday meals and your entire family gathering at your house, garbage disposals and drains can experience significant pressure.
 Don’t stuff the rest of your aunt’s “special” recipe down the garbage disposal and avoid pouring grease or oil down the sink.
 If you notice a slow drain, get a plumber out to your home before it gets any worse!

 When exposed to extreme winter weather conditions, your sump pump discharge line can freeze and stop working, causing water to enter your basement and cause flooding.
 If you notice that your sump pump isn’t functioning properly, let your plumber inspect it before it damages your basement and foundation.

-Don’t let the enchantment of the winter season be interrupted by a plumbing issue that throws a wrench in your holiday plans.
+Don’t let a plumbing issue throw a wrench in your holiday plans and interrupt the enchantment of the winter season.
 Winterize your home and prepare for the harsh Midwest winter in order to avoid costly plumbing problems.
 In case of an emergency, have the number of your trusted plumber ready to go, so that you don’t waste time getting the help that you need.